 If someone is looking to buy some type of knee pad, the main feature they should look for is the cushioning and comfort so you are able to do whatever activity comfortably.
 If there is no cushioning, then when your knee hits the mat, or even worse, the floor, then you knee won’t have that protection on your knee.

 The second thing to look for when buying knee pads is to see how well it fits.
 Make sure it doesn’t constrict any of your movements.
 Make sure it isn’t too tight.
 You want your knee to still be able to breathe but help protect and comfort from any kinds of injuries that could occur.
 Not to mention that also having it too tight could cut off your blood circulation.
+Also, if you wear spats it needs to be be comfortable.
 When training in Jiu-Jitsu, this is going to be more challenging to find the right fit as you are going to be in contact with a partner and more than likely, your knee pads are going to shift.
 It’s just inevitable that you will have to readjust at some point during sparring, which isn’t a big deal as the same goes with having to readjust your belt and bjj gi.

 Below is a table of some of the top knee pads, and right below that is a review of each one.